OrtegaSA/squwals-repo/README.md

 	year={2024}
 }
 ```
-For the graph-phased Szegdy quantum walk:
+For the graph-phased Szegedy quantum walk:
 ```
 @article{ortega2024graph-phased,
   title={Complex-Phase Extensions of Szegedy Quantum Walk on Graphs},